day8/re-frame/docs/MentalModelOmnibus.md

 then those patterns will repeat themselves. <br>
 > -- Robert Pirsig, Zen and the Art of Motorcycle Maintenance

-The re-frame tutorials initially focus on the **domino narrative**.
-The goal is to efficiently explain the mechanics, and get you reading and writing code ASAP.
+The tutorials initially focus on the **domino narrative**.
+The goal is to efficiently explain the mechanics of re-frame, and get you reading and writing code ASAP.

 **But** there are other interesting perspectives on re-frame